markdibarry/game-dialog/docs/Scripts.md

 pre-defined, the extension will show an error.
 To define a method or property for use in your scripts, you'll need to make a partial class of your custom class inheriting from `DialogBase`.
-The extension will scan your workspace for a file ending in `.DialogBridge.cs`, and then grab all compatible methods and properties inside and create a file ending in `.DialogBridge.Generated.cs`.
+The extension will scan your workspace for a file ending in `.DialogBridge.cs`, and then grab all compatible methods and properties inside and create a file ending in `.DialogBridge.g.cs`.
 The runtime will use this file to handle your methods and properties.

 Compatible types for properties and method parameters include `string`, `bool`, and `float`.
 Method